This Page is Home

 - 1961

-- Constructed a turbine pump dredger, the Suez, and successfully won the Suez Canal dredging contract in international bidding.
+- Constructed a turbine pump dredger, the SUEZ, and successfully won the Suez Canal dredging contract in international bidding.

-Suez Canal dredging contact
+Suez Canal dredging contract

-3) Nationwide development: Expanding our business through M&A.
+3) Nationwide development: Expanding our business through M&A

 - 1968